 The Coeur d’Alene Coop specializes in the sale of quality heirloom and open-pollinated tomato plants — in a rainbow of colors, shapes, and sizes!
 We offer more than 20 varieties, some that you won’t find anywhere else locally.
 All our plant starts are grown by us from open-pollinated seed stock, and several varieties are grown from certified organic seed.
 We only choose varieties that grow and produce well for the north Idaho climate.

-In addition to heirloom tomato plants, we offer a selection heirloom vegetable and herb starts, including peppers (sweet and hot), cucumbers, squash, and various herbs.
+In addition to heirloom tomato plants, we offer a selection of heirloom pepper plants, and heirloom vegetable and herb starts, which includes cucumbers, squash, peas, and various herbs.
 For those with a small garden or prefer container gardening, look for “Patio Perfect” next to the variety — these are perfectly suited to your small-space needs!

 Direct from Our Garden: Plants may be purchased in early May directly from our garden in midtown Coeur d’Alene.
 Please contact us to confirm plant availability and garden times.

 Farmers’ Markets: You can find our heirloom plants at both the Wednesday and Saturday Kootenai County Farmers’ Markets, early May through the middle of June (or until stock sells out).